Deutschland sucht den Superstar: Elimination chart

+Season 22

+In the 22nd season of Deutschland sucht den Superstar has started on 4th April with the Jury being Dieter Bohlen, Isi Glück and Bushido.
+This is the first time since season 19 there are only three judges in the panel.
+It is also the first time in the shows history that Menowin Fröhlich, a former contestant and runner-up of season 7 is allowed to participate.
+The Final of this season is on 9 May and has the most finalists to date with 5 on of them beeing Menowin Fröhlich.

+That means he is the first ever contestant to reach a Final of Deutschland sucht den Superstar twice.
+The season was won by Menowin Fröhlich with 56.52 % of the publicvote.
+This marks also a novum in the history of the show, that a previous contestant from the Liveshows has won the title.

 Criticisms and controversies

 The German Cultural Council accused RTL "malicious disregard" for humanity after a 17-year-old had a nervous breakdown during his audition.
 The Kommission für Jugendmedienschutz opened a review procedure against Deutschland sucht den Superstar and KJM boss Wolf-Dieter Ring stated that "the manner in which contestants are humiliated on the show could have detrimental effects on young viewers."

 Elli Erl, the winner of season 2, confirmed that RTL asked for fake stories when she participated in the show.
 Again, in season 8, RTL created fake stories.
 RTL misquoted DSDS season 8 candidate Anna-Carina Woitschack.
 In an interview, Anna-Carina was quoted as saying "It was cut together all wrong.
 I never said that I hate Sarah – but on the contrary, I do not hate Sarah Engels.
 That is what I said.
 But it was cut this way by RTL, because it looks good for the show."